MapPFN: Learning Causal Perturbation Maps in Context: Experimental Setup

 \subsection{Baselines}

-We compare our method against Conditional Optimal Transport (CondOT) \citep{bunne_supervised_2022} and Meta Flow Matching (MetaFM) \citep{atanackovic_meta_2025}.
-MetaFM conditions not only on the treatment but also on a learned representation of the observational distribution obtained from a graph neural network (GNN).
-As lower and upper bounds, we report two reference baselines following \citet{bunne_learning_2023}: an identity baseline that predicts the observational distribution $\hat{\mathbf{y}}^\text{int} \sim p(\yobs)$, and an oracle baseline that uses the observed post-perturbation distribution $\hat{\mathbf{y}}^\text{int} \sim p(\yint)$.
+We compare our method against CPA \citep{lotfollahi_predicting_2023}, Conditional Optimal Transport (CondOT) \citep{bunne_supervised_2022}, Meta Flow Matching (MFM) \citep{atanackovic_meta_2025}, CellFlow \citep{klein_cellflow_2025} and STATE \citep{adduri_predicting_2025}.
+While these baselines condition on covariates or observational populations, MapPFN is the only method that conditions on interventional populations (see \autoref{tab:conditioning_overview}).
+As lower and upper bounds, we report two reference baselines following \citet{bunne_learning_2023}: an identity baseline that predicts the observational distribution $\hat{\mathbf{y}}^\text{int} \sim p(\yobs)$, and an oracle baseline that uses the observed distribution $\hat{\mathbf{y}}^\text{int} \sim p(\yint)$.
 Additional details on the baselines are provided in~\autoref{sec:baselines}.